nbalepur/nbalepur.github.io/_pages/about.md

 3. How can we **personalize** models to individual user needs?
    [[multi-perspective summarization](https://www.arxiv.org/pdf/2502.00322), [personalized post-training](https://arxiv.org/abs/2501.11549), [personalized deep research](https://drive.google.com/file/d/19gu1JyUNuXGNBGKOCRousJiliEIhTI4P/view?usp=sharing)]

-The old Nishant worked on making NLP systems more factual 🤓☝️ [[11](https://aclanthology.org/2023.findings-acl.14/), [12](https://arxiv.org/abs/2305.03276), [13](https://arxiv.org/abs/2310.14486)], but I'm now more interested in research that is helpful for humans 🤝 and [fun to read 🎉](https://arxiv.org/abs/2510.19892).
+The old Nishant worked on making NLP systems more factual 🤓☝️ [[11](https://aclanthology.org/2023.findings-acl.14/), [12](https://arxiv.org/abs/2305.03276), [13](https://arxiv.org/abs/2310.14486)], but I'm now more interested in research that helps humans 🤝 and is [fun to read 🎉](https://arxiv.org/abs/2510.19892).
 If you're interested in similar problems, don't hesitate to [reach out!](mailto:nbalepur@umd.edu)

 And if you've seen another "Balepur, N" during your literature search, you may be looking for [my sister](https://nainasb.github.io/) 😛